Gavin Brown (academic)

-Gavin Brown AO FAA CorrFRSE (27 February 1942 – 25 December 2010) was a Scottish-born mathematician and long-serving Vice-Chancellor and Principal of the University of Sydney between 1996 and 2008.
+Gavin Brown AO FAA (27 February 1942 – 25 December 2010) was a Scottish-born mathematician and long-serving vice-chancellor and principal of the University of Sydney between 1996 and 2008.

 Early career

+Gavin Brown was born on 27 February 1942 in Lundin Links, Fife, Scotland, the son of a bricklayer.

-After attending secondary school at Madras College in St Andrews, Brown graduated with a Master of Arts degree (1st Class Honours and the Duncan Medal) from the University of St Andrews (1963), and a Doctor of Philosophy degree from the University of Newcastle upon Tyne (1966).
-His academic career began at the University of Liverpool, where he became a senior lecturer in mathematics.
+After attending secondary school at Madras College in St Andrews on a scholarship, he graduated as science dux.
+He received a Harkness Scholarship to the University of St Andrews, where he entered the second-year class in mathematics.
+He graduated with a Master of Arts degree (1st Class Honours and the Duncan Medal) in 1963, followed by a Doctor of Philosophy degree from the University of Newcastle upon Tyne in 1966.
+His thesis was titled "Norm and stability properties of semi-algebras.

+Career

+Brown's academic career began at the University of Liverpool, where he became a senior lecturer in mathematics.
+He then spent some years lecturing at the universities of Paris, Illinois, Washington, Edinburgh, and Liverpool.

-Brown accepted the Chair of Pure Mathematics at the University of New South Wales in 1975 and he and his family emigrated to Australia.
-At the University of New South Wales, Brown held a number of academic administrative posts, including Head of the Department of Pure Mathematics, Head of the School of Mathematics, and Dean of the Faculty of Science.
-During this time, he was awarded the Sir Edmund Whittaker Memorial Prize and the Australian Mathematical Society Medal.
+He was appointed Chair of Pure Mathematics at the University of New South Wales (UNSW) in 1975, and he and his family emigrated to Australia.
+At UNSW, Brown held a number of academic administrative posts, including Head of the Department of Pure Mathematics, Head of the School of Mathematics, and Dean of the Faculty of Science.

-Later career

-In 1992, Brown became the Deputy Vice-Chancellor (Research) at the University of Adelaide.
-Later, in 1994, he became the Vice-Chancellor.
-He took up the position of Vice-Chancellor and Principal of the University of Sydney in 1996 and retired from the post in 2008.
+In 1992, Brown became the deputy vice-chancellor (research) at the University of Adelaide.
+In 1994, he became the vice-chancellor.
+He took up the position of vice-chancellor and principal of the University of Sydney in 1996 and retired from the post in 2008.